WasmEdge/WasmEdge/docs/book/en/src/dev/js/tensorflow.md

 0.8941176470588236
 ```

->  Note, the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `main.js` file.
+> Note: the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `main.js` file.

-#### Note:
+#### Note

 * The `--features=tensorflow` compiler flag builds a version of the QuickJS engine with WasmEdge TensorFlow extensions.
 * The `wasmedge-tensorflow-lite` program is part of the WasmEdge package.
 It is the WasmEdge runtime with the Tensorflow extension built in.